East Indian Bottle Masala Recipe - Easy Recipe With Only 28 Ingredients

 - Ingredients can be roasted in an electric oven as well.

-- Ideally, the grinding of the spices should be done in a manual pounding mill, however, if speed is of essence you can opt for a dry grinder.
+- Ideally, the grinding of the spices should be done in a manual pounding mill; however, if speed is of the essence, you can opt for a dry grinder.

 FINALLY, TO SUM IT UP